Kim Hyung-chil

 He died on December 7, 2006, when he fell from his horse during the 2006 Asian Games Equestrian competition.
 The incident occurred on jump No. 8 during the cross country stage of the three-day event, Asian Games organizing committee spokesman Ahmed Abdulla Al Khulaifi said.
-After steady rain, the track condition was far from ideal and although the first 10 competitors finished the race without incident, tragedy struck for Kim, the 11th competitor of the race.
+After steady rain, the track condition was far from ideal and, although the first 10 competitors finished the race without incident, tragedy struck for Kim, the 11th competitor of the race.

-Television footage shows that his horse, Bundaberg Black, got caught in a fence obstacle, first throwing Kim over the obstacle, and then itself being catapulted over, crushing the front of Kim's head and his chest area when its flanks landed on him.
+Television footage shows that his horse, Bundaberg Black, got caught in a fence obstacle, first throwing Kim over the obstacle; the horse was subsequently catapulted over, crushing the front of Kim's head and his chest area when the horse's flanks landed on him.
 Kim never regained consciousness and died shortly before noon local time.
-According to Abduluahab al-Museh, the organizing committee's doping and medical staff, during the accident, he suffered from severe trauma to his head, neck and upper chest and had multiple skull fractures.
+According to Abduluahab al-Museh, the organizing committee's doping and medical staff Kim suffered from severe trauma to his head, neck, and upper chest and had multiple skull fractures.

 Kim's death was the first fatality in the cross-country event in Asian Games history, and the first South Korean fatality at a major international equestrian event.